 This vegan rasta pasta is a mildly spiced, well balanced dish!
 The seasoning provides a bit of heat, but it’s countered by the coconut milk or cream.
 If you have lower spice tolerance, make sure to purchase a “mild” version!

-The rasta pasta can be kept fresh in the fridge for 2-3 days if it is sealed in an airtight container.
-You can reheat by popping it into a microwave for a minute or two, or by adding it back to a skillet, with a small sliver of plant butter.
+Store leftover rasta pasta in the fridge for 2-3 days in a sealed airtight container.
+Reheat it by popping it into a microwave for a minute or two, or by adding it back to a skillet, with a small sliver of plant butter.

 Please note that reheating the coconut milk or cream can sometimes cause it to break and result in a bit of a grainier texture, so I don’t recommend storing or freezing it for too long.